johnewart/dapr-proposals/proposals.md

 1. Define the proposal process as two discrete phases
 2. Create a template for each of these two phases
 3. Define the core requirements for a feature that is being proposed to be considered complete
+4. Provide a common language for proposals (terminology, keywords, etc.)

 ## Background